wp-plugins/wp-athletics/readme.txt

 = 1.1.5 =
 Added age grading on all results.
 Age grade factors taken from 2015 WMA data.
 Your users will have the age grade % automaticaly applied to their results the next time they visit their "Manage Results" page.

+= 1.1.6 =
+Bug fix causing database creation problems with new installs.
+Some other minor fixes also.